Case Study: Lacunae Analysis with ETH, Zurich

 See also Spawning new runs from a task type

-The ETH.Processing.LacunaeDetection task type is similar to ETH.Processing.LacunaeDetectionAndMeasurement, but instead of performaning the entire analysis it spawns a new run for each component.
+The ETH.Processing.LacunaeDetection task type is similar to ETH.Processing.LacunaeDetectionAndMeasurement, but instead of performing the entire analysis it spawns a new run for each component.

 The ETH.Generic.LacunaParameters task type is automatically created in each run, to provide the required parameters.
 The ETH.Processing.LacunaCrop task type can then be used to crop and analyse the VOI containing one specific lacuna.
 This also enables various further possibilities, like appending task types for e.g. visualization and reporting: